msfrey/msfrey.github.io/aboutme.md

 In year 5 of my career, I started learning how to write robust code.
 Code that was testable, reusable, and maintainable.
 I don't want to call this _good_ code (I have many thoughts about the illusize _best practices_ we all want), but I'll say -- it's code that is worthy of productionalization at a heavily regulated financial institution.

-This blog exists to help me solidy and store my learnings on what it is I've learned.
+This blog exists to help me solidify and disseminate my learnings as an engineer and consultant.
 It'll have tips and tricks some of which may even approach _best practices_.
 I hope you enjoy it and learn something too.

 Please, never hesitate to reach out to me with questions, suggestions, and to tell me I'm wrong.
-This is information I'm spreading like wildfire, so if you think there's an area to improve, I'm all ears.
+I'm spreading this information like wildfire, so if you think there's an area to improve, you're doing the community a disservice by not telling me.
 Just be nice about it, we're all here because we love to learn and share ideas.